Staphylococcus and Streptococcus are by far the most common bacteriological etiologic agents of most superficial skin infections.

 Impetigo of face of an adolescent.

 Impetigo is often a benign self-limited disease lasting 2 to 3 weeks.
 However, it is easily transmitted to others and some studies report a 5% chance of Group A strep impetigo leading to acute glomerulonephritis.1,4 Maintaining good skin hygiene, using antibacterial soaps, and/or dilute bleach baths have shown varying degrees of success in eradicating colonization.
 Over-the-counter topical agents such as bacitracin or neomycin tend to be ineffective due to the emergence of MRSA.
-Mupirocin or fusidic acid (not approved in the United States) ointments have been the mainstay of topical treatment for impetigo, and in a recent Cochrane review, shows evidence of being the most effective treatment.5 Due to reported resistance ...
+Mupirocin or fusidic acid (not approved in the United States) ointments have been the mainstay of topical treatment for impetigo, and in a recent Cochrane review, shows evidence of being the most effective ...